Skip to content

 $10–25

-Tip: Epoxy a threaded post to the speaker cone center for plate coupling.
+Mechanical oscillator for repeatable frequencies.
+Epoxy a threaded post to the cone center for plate coupling.

 Fine Sand